egoist/poi.js.org/docs/README.md

 You can set webpack entry from CLI option or `entry` property in config file.
 If it's an array or string, we add it into `webpackConfig.entry.client` entry, otherwise it will totally override `webpackConfig.entry`

+It could also be a special keyword: `[hot]`, we will replace this with the dev client for hot reloading.

 [⬆ back to top](#app)

 ### Code splitting